elastic/integrations/packages/bluecoat/docs/README.md

 # Bluecoat integration

-This integration is for Bluecoat device's logs.
+This integration is for [Blue Coat](https://www.broadcom.com/site-search?q=blue%20coat%20director) device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:

 - `director` dataset: supports Blue Coat Director logs.

 ### Director